-The Consequences of Chasing Cheap Labor
+The Consequences of Outsourcing Manufacturing

 Intellectual Property Loss

 One large factor to consider is the potential loss of intellectual property.
 This can include your product recipes as well as your manufacturing expertise.
 It is of course possible to sign non-compete clauses and other agreements to help alleviate this concern, but we all know that getting an agreement that lasts forever is not going to happen.
-If an agreement is broken, good luck with the litigation in another country.
+If an agreement is broken, good luck with litigation in another country.
 So in the long run you may be setting up a global competitor.

 Loss of Control